wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mailboxes.md

 ## Understand different resource mailbox types

-Let’s look at two of the resource mailbox types that are available.
+Let's look at two of the resource mailbox types that are available.

 A **room mailbox** is a resource mailbox that's assigned to a physical location, such as a conference room, an auditorium, or a training room.
 After you create room mailboxes, users can reserve rooms by including the specific room mailbox in a meeting request.